trixi-framework/tutorial-2021-icosahom/unstructured_tutorial/exercises_unstructured_quad.md

 summary_callback()
 ```

-Before we run the next simulation it is good to "clean" the output directory of old plotting files with
+Before we run this simulation it is alwaays a good idea to "clean" the Trixi output directory
+and remove any old solution and/or plotting files with
 ```
 rm out/*.h5 out/*.vtu
 ```